asyncapi/generator/docs/template.md

 - Markdown diagrams
 - Python/Java applications

-A template is an independent NodeJS project that’s not related to the `Generator` repository.
+A template is an independent NodeJS project unrelated to the `generator` repository.
 AsyncAPI templates are managed, released, and published separately.
-You can also create your own templates and manage them on your own.
+You can also create templates and manage them on your own.

 The generator uses the official NPM library for installing NodeJS dependencies called [Arborist](https://www.npmjs.com/package/@npmcli/arborist).
 (This means templates do not have to be published to package managers to use them.)
-Arborist helps the Generator fetch the template's source code and use it for the generation process.
+Arborist helps the generator fetch the template's source code and use it for the generation process.

-You can store template projects on a local drive during the development process or as a git repository.
+You can store template projects on a local drive or as a `git` repository during the development process.

-## Official generator `templates` list
+## Generator `templates` list

-AsyncAPI has a list of available templates you can use to enhance your generation process.
-These templates are stored as GitHub repositories on the AsyncAPI organization’s official GitHub profile.
+AsyncAPI has a list of available templates to enhance your generation process.
+Templates are stored as repositories on AsyncAPI's official GitHub profile.

 <!-- templates list is validated with GitHub Actions do not remove list markers -->
 <!-- TEMPLATES-LIST:START -->